oneloveipfs/ipfsVideoUploader/docs/FAQ.md

 For full desktop app build, ensure that `whitelistEnabled` is set to false.
 More details about app config [here](https://github.com/oneloveipfs/ipfsVideoUploader/blob/master/docs/ConfigDocs.md).

-As for our hosting service (accessing through webapp or desktop app), please contact us in our [Discord server](https://discord.gg/ZWj5NqaBeF) with the transaction ID of your payment if the issue persists after the required confirmation times.
+As for our hosting service (accessing through webapp or desktop app), please contact us in our [Discord server](https://discord.gg/ZWj5NqaBeF) or [Matrix Room](https://matrix.to/#/#oneloveipfs:privex.io) with the transaction ID of your payment if the issue persists after the required confirmation times.

 ## 2. I'm getting a network error while uploading.
 Is there a server issue?

 For remotely hosted service (i.e. uploader.oneloveipfs.com), check your internet connection and try again later.
 If webpage fails to load right after you get this error, there is an issue with the upload servers.
-You may also want to check the #service-notices channel on our [Discord server](https://discord.gg/ZWj5NqaBeF) for any service outages.
+You may also want to check the #service-notices channel on our [Discord server](https://discord.gg/ZWj5NqaBeF) and/or [Matrix Room](https://matrix.to/#/#oneloveipfs-service-notices:privex.io) for any service outages.

 For standalone server accessed through localhost, ensure that the tusd server is actually running with the correct webhooks and `ClientConfig.tusdEndpoint` is pointed at the correct tusd endpoint.